Complex versus Simple or Processed Carbohydrates – Part 1

 Not all carbohydrates are equal!
 Complex carbohydrates are found in whole, unprocessed foods, including fruits, vegetables, legumes and whole grains.
 Simple carbs are sugars and starches that have been refined and mostly stripped of their natural fibre and nutrients.
 Simple carbohydrates are digested quickly, causing insulin spikes and significant swings in blood sugar levels.
 In contrast, complex carbohydrates are higher in fibre and digest more slowly, keeping the blood sugar levels stable.
 Part two of this series with delve deeper into why paying attention to this distinction is essential for weight control.

-Cambridge Crossing Shopping Centre
+Medical Suites, Cambridge Crossing Shopping Centre

-1 Stone Haven Road
+1 Stone Haven Street.

 Paulshof